npargas24/Frida_dispense_scripts/README.md

 # Frida_dispense_scripts

-This repository contains primary Frida scripts used in the reverse engineering of the Rouge Sur Mesure app.
+This repository contains primary Frida scripts used in the reverse engineering of the Rouge Sur Mesure app and device.

 `hook_send_inspect` monitors data sent by the app over bluetooth.
 `fuller_dump` provides detailed information on key functions.